cms636/cms636.github.io/_posts/2021-05-17-parallax-final-links.md

 [Github Link](https://github.com/edwardsarah/parallax2)

-(A note about the code -- since it is now published on a public repository, we've removed our Google Maps API key from the code.
+(A note about the code -- since it is now published on a public repository, we've removed our Google Maps API key.
 If you want to run the code, contact Delace and she can send you a key to put in your .env file)